makrai/notes/rabanser1711-tensor-decomp.md

     * Hitting a tensor X with a matrix M i on the i-th dimension corresponds to a matrix-vector multiplication between M i and the vector on the i-th dimension, M i T a (i)
-    * valuable [in the] tensor-based estimation of mixture models in Section 6
+    * valuable in the tensor-based estimation of mixture models in Section 6
     * hitting a tensor X with a vector v i on the i-th dimension corresponds to an inner product between v i and the vector on the i-th dimension, hv i ,

 ## 3.4 Tensor Uniqueness and Rigidness

-* A low-rank tensor is ...  not just a collection of low-rank [planes], but there exist interrelations between these slices
+* A low-rank tensor is not just a collection of low-rank planes, but there exist interrelations between these slices

 # 4 Tensor decomposition algorithms 4

 * there is no single generalization of the SVD concept, but we will discuss two decompositions that feature different generalized properties
-* Both are outer product decompositions, but ... very different structur[e]
+* Both are outer product decompositions, but very different structure
 * rule of thumb it is usually advised to use
   * CPD for latent parameter estimation and
   * Tucker for subspace estimation, compression, and dimensionality reduction
-* Just like in Section 3, we will introduce these decompositions from Sidiropoulos+ (2016) and Kolda+ (2009), which also provide deeper theor[y]
+* Just like in Section 3, we will introduce these decompositions from Sidiropoulos+ (2016) and Kolda+ (2009), which also provide deeper theory

 ## 4.1 Canonical Polyadic Decomposition (CPD) 5

 * The most prominent rank decompositions are the CANonical DECOMPosition (CANDECOMP) and the
   PARAllel FACtors (PARAFAC) decomposition
-* independently discovered many times, but ... same principles
+* independently discovered many times, but same principles
-* we will [refer to this type of decomposition as] CPD
+* we will refer to this type of decomposition as CPD
-* two of the most popular algorithms to compute CPD of a ... tensor
+* two of the most popular algorithms to compute CPD of a tensor

 ### 4.1.1 Jennrich’s Algorithm
 * If A, B, and C are all linearly independent (i.e. have full rank) [23, 24]